Improving HEDIS Quality Measures: Best Practices for Healthcare Administrators

 - Prevention: the proportion of care recipients who received prevention measures, such as immunizations, screenings, and health advice

-- Treatment: the proportion of care recipients who received appropriate treatment measures—direct actions to resolve acute or chronic conditions—such as providing the correct ratio of medications to a patient with asthma
+- Treatment: the proportion of care recipients who received appropriate treatment measures — direct actions to resolve acute or chronic conditions — such as providing the correct ratio of medications to a patient with asthma

 The broad objective of HEDIS and the associated HPRs is to evaluate whether healthcare providers and insurers are optimizing their resources to deliver high-quality care, information that can benefit players on all sides of the healthcare market.
 For consumers, HEDIS data and a high rating point to the likelihood of receiving top-notch care.
-For the healthcare providers and health plan administrators, the measures can help with identifying performance gaps, realizing improved outcomes, and encouraging consumers to choose one health plan over another.
+For healthcare providers and health plan administrators, the measures can help with identifying performance gaps, realizing improved outcomes, and encouraging consumers to choose one health plan over another.
 There’s also a financial incentive, as highly rated health plans have better chances of boosting their funding.

 How to Improve HEDIS Quality Measures with Staffing and Technology